muze-innovation/chassis/backend/docs/source.md

 # SOURCE JSON

-## Understanding Chassis Input and Output

-Chassis is a framework that allows for the validation of front-end UI components.
-It uses two components, specification and source files, to validate the user interface (UI) and provide error handling.

-### validation

-Chassis validates the front-end UI using two components: Specification files and Source files.
-If the validation returns TRUE, the front end will correctly render the UI component using the source in JSON format.
+## Overview

+The source JSON file for Chassis refers to the JSON data that provides input for the Chassis system.
+It is the input for the Chassis to render the views and components.

 ## Source Files